Skip to content

 Never use a similar password for your bank account and other sites and if your bank has multifactor authentication If the facility is provided, then make sure to take benefit of it.

-If your accounts need a PIN, don’t forget to pick a number that you may use for other works or that is unique to you, such as your mobile number or vehicle number.
+If your accounts require a PIN, don’t forget to pick a number that you may use for other works or that is unique to you, such as your mobile number or vehicle number.

 4. Look Out For Your Credit Card Receipts